dead-claudia/thallium/docs/api.md

 Ad-hoc assertions are most definitely permitted, and the API is made for this to be easy.

-This returns the current Techtonic instance, for chaining.
+This returns the current Thallium instance, for chaining.
 Note that it isn't safe to call API methods within the callback.

 ### t.wrap("method", callback), t.wrap(methods)

-Wrap one or more methods on this Techtonic instance.
+Wrap one or more methods on this Thallium instance.
 It either accepts a string `name` and a callback or an object with various methods.
 Either style is equivalent.

 When the method is called, the callback is called with the original function bound to the current instance and whatever arguments were passed to the original function, unmodified. `this` is `undefined` in the callback.